WolfQuest: Release

+The game released out of early access on July 22, 2025.

 Reception

 Reviewers have praised WolfQuest for being a fun and educational way to teach a younger audience about biology and ecology.
 Randy Salas from the Star Tribune wrote that "Authenticity abounds in WolfQuest," and that "The game seems ideally suited for its target age range."
 Following updates and new releases, reviewers agree that WolfQuest continues to offer new experiences that emulate encounters in the wild.
 Christy Matte from Common Sense Media says that "WolfQuest is a compelling simulation that's bound to draw kids into what it is like to be a wolf."